-For the mesothermal gold targets it is recommended that 1-2 lines of test IP-Resistivity be completed over each showing that is deemed worthy to be used in conjunction with detailed trench mapping to define targets at depth.
+The main focus of exploration are the orogenic gold targets. it is recommended that 1-2 lines of test IP-Resistivity be completed over each showing that deemed prospective and this geophysical information to be used in conjunction with detailed trench mapping to define targets at depth.

 For the VMS targets it is recommended that further lithogeochemical and potentially soil sampling be completed along and beyond the prospective conductor trends to delineate any apparent hydrothermal alteration that should be followed up with drilling.
 At the Sam Zone it is recommended that consideration be given to testing more modern, deeper penetrating geophysical methods in addition to using the modeled BHEM conductor plates to target mineralization below 200 m.